-The Oral Clinical Competency Examination is approximately one hour long and is conducted by a panel of two examiners who are core faculty members and licensed psychologists, or board eligible psychiatrists.
-Upon successfully passing the oral examination, and meeting academic and financial requirements, students may begin the internship application process.
-The areas covered in the Oral Competency Exam are professional skills and knowledge, personal judgment, and self-awareness.
+The Oral Clinical Competency Examination is approximately one hour long and is conducted by a panel of two examiners who are core faculty members, clinical supervisors, licensed psychologists, or board eligible psychiatrists.
+The areas covered in the Oral Clinical Competency Exam are professional skills and knowledge, personal judgment, and self-awareness.
 This exam is taken in one sitting.
 Students may take this exam no more than three times.